qijianpeng/awesome-edge-computing/README.md

 provides efficient and timely analytics across the whole IoT ecosystem: from the center to the edge.

+- [OpenStack++](http://elijah.cs.cmu.edu/development.html): is a framework developed
+by Carnegie Mellon University Pittsburgh for providing VM-based cloudlet platform on regular x86 computers for mobile application offloading.
+A set of new mobile computing applications that build upon OpenStack++ and leverage its support for cloudlets is also supported.

+- [WSO2-IoT Server](https://wso2.com/iot): An extension of the popular open-source
+enterprise service-oriented integration platform WSO2 server that consists of certain IoT-related mechanisms, such as connecting a broad range of common IoT devices with the cloud using standard protocols such as MQTT and XMPP.
+Further, WSO2–IoT server includes the embedded Siddhi 3.0 component that allows the system to deploy real-time streaming processes in embedded devices.
+In other words, WSO2–IoT server provides the FEC computing capability to outer-edge devices.

 ## Networks
 - [EdgeNet](https://github.com/EdgeNet-Project): edgeNet is a distributed edge cloud, in the family of PlanetLab, GENI, Canada’s SAVI infrastructure, Japan’s